Bylaws

 Make sure your owners are informed early in the process.
 Encourage owner comment and participation.

-Ensure that one or two committee volunteers are driving the process forward.
+Identify one or two committee volunteers to drive the process forward.
 Meet regularly, keep minutes and share progress in open Board meetings.
-Also keep detailed notes as you work through the governing documents.
+Keep detailed notes as you work through the governing documents (queue content management!)

-Once your committee work wraps up, have the entire Board review the work product and come to a consensus about moving forward.
+Once your committee work wraps up, engage in Board review and vote to move forward.

-After finalizing revisions with your attorney, package everything up with an executive summary document.
+After finalizing revisions, package everything up with an executive summary document.

-If permitted by law and your governing documents, maximize engagement by using an electronic voting / balloting system.
-Examples.
+Maximize engagement by using an electronic voting / balloting system.

 Struggling to reach 67% (or other threshold)?
 Ask volunteers to engage owners individually via phone and email.
 It works!

-Aim for at least one to two extra votes above and beyond your threshold.
+Aim for a small margin of votes above and beyond the 67% threshold.